vapor-ware/synse-docs/docs/sdk/developer/testing.md

 Whenever additions or changes are made to the code base, there should be tests that cover them.
 Many unit tests already exists, so some changes may not require tests to be added.
-To help ensure that the SDK is well-tested, we upload coverage reports to [CodeCov](https://codecov.io/gh/vapor-ware/synse-sdk).
 While good code coverage does not ensure bug-free code, it can still be a useful indicator.

 ## Running Tests